Citi pulls out of consumer banking in 11 countries, profit jumps

 Citigroup separately announced the results of a probe that also illustrates how hard it is to manage the bank: it found a new $15 million fraud at its Mexican unit, Banamex, which has been roiled by a series of mishaps.

 The bank is showing some signs of progress in streamlining itself.
-On Tuesday, it posted stronger-than-expected third-quarter adjusted net income of $3.67 billion, or $1.15 per share, from $3.26 billion, or $1.02 per share, a year earlier.
+On Tuesday, it posted stronger-than-expected third-quarter adjusted net income of $3.67 billion (2.31 billion pounds), or $1.15 per share, from $3.26 billion, or $1.02 per share, a year earlier.
 Profit was boosted by better results from its portfolio of troubled assets left over from the financial crisis and its shares rose 3.1 percent on Tuesday to $51.47.

 Adjusted results exclude a tax benefit from last year and accounting adjustments linked to changes in the value of the company's debt.